alexiswellwood/website/source/blog/2015-08-01-first-post.html.markdown

 ---
-title: hello world
+title: Hello World
 date: 2015-08-01
 tags: hello-world, latex, web-design
-author: alexis wellwood
+author: Alexis Wellwood
 ---

 This is my first post, and my first blog, on my brand new website.
 I made this site using [Middleman](https://middlemanapp.com/) and [Bootstrap](http://getbootstrap.com/).
 Middleman makes it easier to flexibly build static sites, and Bootstrap helps make them beautiful---on any device.
 The code for the site is on my [Github](https://github.com/alexiswellwood), though it (and its documentation) is still very much a work in progress.